Sammy-T/ts-term/README.md

 ### Run the dev server

+> [!IMPORTANT]
-ts-term requires a Linux environment to run.
+> ts-term requires a Linux environment to run.
 If you're on Windows, you can use WSL.

 Requirements: